-The beast 666, Perdurabo, or Chio Khan lived according to his occult teachings: may your only law be to do what you want.
-Aleister Crowley paid for materialized evil during his life, embodied in, he was an idol for the flower children of the 1960s.
+Aleister Crowley, also known as The beast 666, Perdurabo, or Chio Khan, lived according to his occult teachings: may your only law be to do what you want.
+Aleister Crowley paid for materialized evil during his life.
+Embodied in, he was an idol for the flower children of the 1960s.

-He was a man of uncontrollable and boundless sexuality, a mystic and occultist, a poet, and a drug experimenter.
+He was a man of uncontrollable and boundless sexuality (his acts of sex magic are well documented), a mystic and occultist, a poet, and a drug experimenter.
 It is no coincidence that he lived in a turbulent time, determined by tight morals that suppressed human sexuality, as well as the rapid social changes that many people fled to the occult from.

-Edward Alexander Crowley was born in September 1875 in the English town of Leamington, into the family of the owner of a small brewery.
+Edward Crowley, born Edward Alexander Crowley, was born in September 1875 in the English town of Leamington, into the family of the owner of a small brewery.
 Both parents were fanatical adherents of the Plymouth Brothers sect.
 His strict father died when Ed was eleven, after which the boy became unmanageable.
-His mother once called him the Beast of the Apocalypse in a fit of anger, which Edward somehow had left.
+In a fit of anger, his mother once called him the Beast of the Apocalypse, which Edward somehow had left.

 To the peaks of bliss

-His collection of erotic poems with the all-encompassing title White Spots was rated by one critic as:
+One critic rated his collection of erotic poems with the all-encompassing title White Spots as:

 “the most disgusting work of English literature”.

-At the age of twenty-three, Crowley joined The Hermetic Order of the Golden Dawn, one of countless “secret” occult communities.
+At the age of twenty-three, Aleister Crowley joined The Hermetic Order of the Golden Dawn, one of countless “secret” occult communities.
 Its members included poets, William Butler Yeats and Arthur Edward Waite.
-Brother Perdurabo (Latin for “I will persevere”), as Crowley began to call himself, was most closely associated with a certain Allen Bennett.
+As Crowley began to call himself, Brother Perdurabo (Latin for “I will persevere”) was most closely associated with a certain Allen Bennett.

 Together they developed magical rituals by experimenting with hashish, opium, cocaine, and heroin.
 Crowley became one of the discoverers of the effects of mescaline.
 In 1900, however, Bennett left his friend to become a Buddhist monk in Ceylon, and Crowley was fired.
 The brothers were offended by his bisexuality and voracious promiscuity.